kubernetes/autoscaler/vertical-pod-autoscaler/enhancements/8905-native-sidecar-support/README.md

 The Recommender component identifies native sidecar containers by examining init containers with `restartPolicy: Always` in the [`SpecClient`](https://github.com/kubernetes/autoscaler/blob/d9d867a15e96dc50573c59e071f84df5491c03db/vertical-pod-autoscaler/pkg/recommender/input/spec/spec_client.go#L53-L56).
 These containers are assigned the `ContainerTypeInitSidecar` type.

 When the `NativeSidecar` feature gate is enabled, the `ClusterFeeder` processes native sidecars similarly to standard containers:
-- They are stored in a separate `InitSidecarsContainers` map in the pod state
 - Resource usage samples are collected and aggregated for recommendations
 - Recommendations are generated using the same logic as standard containers
 ```go